Did you get a new ball python, and you want to know how old it is?

 We dig into the number in our article on how much it costs to feed a ball python.

-We hope this guide for how to tell how old a ball python is helps you with your pet.
+We hope this guide for telling how old a ball python is helped you with your pet.

 It’s easiest to tell how old they are until they’re fully grown by length and weight.